-Looking at the monthly chart above, we can see that, as far back as the history shows, there has been a slight upside bias in the XAG/USD, with moving averages providing support during pullbacks lower.
+Looking at the monthly chart below, we can see that, as far back as history shows, there has been a slight upside bias in the XAG/USD, with moving averages providing support during pullbacks lower.
 For most of the 2000s, the 20 SMA (gray) provided support, and the pace of the trend was quite strong.
 The price was finding resistance below $ 15, which was an important support and resistance zone for a long time, but that resistance area was broken and another resistance zone formed from $ 21 to $ 22.
 In 2008 we saw a bearish reversal and a retrace down to $ 8.50.
 But the 100 SMA (green) turned into support this time and reversed the price back up after the global financial crisis.
 The Eurozone crisis turned the risk sentiment massively negative in the following years, and by 2011 silver got pretty close to $ 50, after a strong surge.
 But, that big round level was too big of a psychological barrier for buyers, who gave up, and the price dropped after the sentiment started to improve in the financial markets.

-On the weekly chart, we see that the XAG/USD traded inside a range from 2014 until July 2020, despite the brief break in the middle of March last year, when everything crashed due to the coronavirus breakout in Europe, before the big bullish reversal.
+On the weekly chart, we see that the XAG/USD traded inside a range from 2014 until July 2020, despite the brief break in the middle of March last year, when everything crashed due to the coronavirus break out in Europe, before the big bullish reversal.
 So, that doesn’t count as a proper break.
 The price surged higher, getting pretty close to $ 30, which is another big round psychological barrier, but it reversed back down in August, although the previous resistance zone above $ 21 turned into support and has been holding since then.
 The 20 SMA caught up with the price towards the end of last year, pushing the price higher, but silver buyers couldn’t make new highs, and the price is returning back down.
 The failure to reach at least the previous high below $ 30 is a sign that buyers are not confident in keeping their positions close to that resistance zone and are not pushing for the trend to turn bullish on the weekly chart.
 So, now the sellers are in charge again.